guendto/jomiel/README.md

 `jomiel` is the meta inquiry middleware for distributed systems.
 It returns data about content on [video-sharing] websites (e.g. YouTube).

-At its core, two technologies form the basis for `jomiel`:
+Two technologies form the basis for `jomiel`:

 - [ZeroMQ] (also known as ØMQ, 0MQ, or zmq) looks like an embeddable networking library but acts like a concurrency framework